Thomas Treadwell Stone

-Thomas Treadwell Stone (February 9, 1801 – November, 1895) was an American Unitarian pastor, abolitionist, and Transcendentalist.
+Thomas Treadwell Stone (February 9, 1801 – November 13, 1895) was an American Unitarian pastor, abolitionist, and Transcendentalist.
+He preached notable anti-slavery sermons at parishes in Maine and Massachusetts, including at First Church in Salem.

 Life and work

-Thomas Treadwell Stone was born on February 9, 1801, in Waterford, Maine to Solomon Stone and Hepzibah Treadwell Stone.
+Thomas Treadwell Stone was born on February 9, 1801, in Waterford, Maine, to Solomon Stone and Hepzibah Treadwell Stone.
 His maternal grandfather, Thomas Treadwell, served with the Minutemen and was at the battle of Bunker Hill with Colonel William Prescott's regiment.
 At that time Waterford was an area of new and sparsely populated farmland, and Solomon Stone made his living as a farmer.

 Thomas attended Bridgton Academy and graduated from Bowdoin College in 1820.

 Early career and marriage

 Thomas married Laura Elizabeth Poor in January 1825 in Andover, Maine.
 Laura's brother Henry Varnum Poor was a financial analyst and founder of H.V. and H.W.
-Poor Co., which later evolved into the financial research and analysis bellwether, Standard & Poor's.
+Poor Co., which later evolved into Standard & Poor's.
 Thomas and Laura's marriage produced 7 sons (Thomas, Walter, Henry, Lincoln, Alfred, George, and William) and five daughters (two Lauras, Mary, Martha, and Elizabeth).

-After studying theology and performing missionary work in Oxford County, Maine, he was ordained in at the Orthodox Congregational Church in Andover, a traditional Congregational church.
+After studying theology and performing missionary work in Oxford County, Maine, Stone was ordained and settled at the Orthodox Congregational Church in Andover, a traditional Congregational church.
 In this most northwesterly town then organized in Maine, he served under a Dr. Tappan from 1824 to 1830.
 From 1830 to 1832 he headed Bridgton Academy in Maine.
-Among his students was John Albion Andrew, the radical abolitionist, who would become Governor of Massachusetts during the Civil War years.
+Among his students was John Albion Andrew, a radical abolitionist who went on to serve as Governor of Massachusetts during the Civil War years.